kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * supports naming, service discovery, [load balancing](/docs/concepts/services-networking/ingress/#load-balancing), application configuration and migration.

-This model is not only less complex overall, but it is compatible with the desire for Kubernetes to enable low-friction porting of your apps from VMs to containers.
+The network model is not only less complex overall, but it is compatible with the desire for Kubernetes to enable low-friction porting of your apps from VMs to containers.
 If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
 This is the same basic model.

-Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):
+Kubernetes imposes the following requirements on any networking implementation (barring any intentional network segmentation policies):

 * containers in same pod can communicate with each other
 * pods can communicate with all other pods on the same or separate [nodes](/docs/concepts/architecture/nodes/) without network address translation (NAT)
-* pods can communicate with other pods on same or separate nodes using L2 bridging, native L3 (IPv4, IPv6) networking, or a CNI-specific form of tunnel encapsulation.
+* pods can communicate with other pods on the same or separate nodes using L2 bridging, native L3 (IPv4, IPv6) networking, tunneling, or other CNI-specific techniques for conveying packets from one pod to another.

-[//]: # (Not sure the agent communications is part of the K8s network model)

-[//]: # (Need a picture of a host network as it relates to pods.
-Do we want to include picture and explanation of kernel network stack?
-Kernel bypass could be described later)

-Note: For those platforms that support `Pods` running in the host network (e.g.
-Linux), when pods are attached to the host network of a node they can still communicate with all pods on all nodes without NAT.
+Some platforms, such as Linux, support `Pods` running in the host network.
+Pods attached to the host network of a node can still communicate with all pods on all nodes without NAT.

 ## Architecture